The Google Piracy Paradox: Search Engine That Accidentally Shares Secrets

 You don’t have to know where the content is hosted.

-The trick is simply knowing the magic words to type into the world’s most popular search engine, Google.
+The trick is simply knowing the magic words (Google Dorking operators) to type into the world’s most popular search engine, Google.

-It is known as Google Dorking for free download.
+It is fully explained in Google Dorking for free download.

 The search engine wasn’t helping people pirate.